Enjoy these Gluten-free Chocolate Chip Muffins as a breakfast treat, daytime snack or delicious dessert.

 - 2 large eggs

 - 2 cups Bob's Red Mill "Gluten Free 1 to 1 Baking Flour"

 - 2 teaspoons baking powder

-- 9 oz. dark chocolate chips (I used Enjoy Life brand)
+- 9 oz. dairy-free dark chocolate chips (I used Enjoy Life brand)